|TIE Fighter squadrons not included (but recommended!)|

 - 1 brace, 2 redirects, and 1 contain defense token.
 This is a very similar defense token suite to the VSD but adds the situationally-useful contain.
 This suite will stand you in good stead against bombers and the occasional big ship attack but it does not like getting peppered at long range consistently and the one brace is prone to getting locked down by accuracy results.

-- A generous front hull zone with 8 dice and a wide firing arc.
+- A generous front hull zone with 7 or 8 dice and a wide firing arc.

 - Engineering 4, which is adequate for their size.

 - Command 3, which means they're going to need to plan ahead for their command-setting.

 - A maximum speed of 3 and an adequate amount of maneuverability.
 Nothing amazing there but for a large ship it's not bad at all.